DonVickyDaEnergyAnalyst/Data-Science-Assignments---Task-3/README.md

 Step 3: Analyze the cleaned data to gain insights into sales and identify areas for improvement.

-See the .ipynb file for detailed analysis done.
+See the .ipynb file for the detailed analysis done.